mbaumer/us_hep_funding/docs/_states/AZ.md

 # AZ -- Sen. Jeff Flake (R) and  Sen. John McCain (R)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  25  HEP grants, totalling  $8,257,000.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+25 HEP grants, totalling $8,257,000.00

                           Amount ($)
 Institution
 University of Arizona        4243000